Ugandan-Made/Ugandan-Made/README.md

-# My Awesome Project Collection
+# Ugandans Awesome Projects Collection

-A curated list of remarkable projects and tools I've found useful in my development journey.
+A curated list of remarkable projects and tools developed by Ugandans.

 ## 📚 Table of Contents